Duchess Meghan Presented With Coat Of Arms That Customarily Should Have Gone To Her Father

-Meghan Markle may a member of the British royal family, but she’ll always be a California girl.
+Meghan Markle may be a member of the British royal family, but she’ll always be a California girl.
 Less than one week after she married Prince Harry, the newly crowned Duchess of Sussex has received a very special honor with her own coat of arms, according to People.
 But in another non-traditional twist, the design was not given to the father of the bride.

 The coat of arms design is customized with colors and symbols and is usually presented to the father of the bride shortly before the royal wedding.
 But Meghan’s father, Thomas Markle, was unable to travel to his daughter’s wedding due to his medical issues, so the decision was made to give the coat of arms directly to the Duchess.
 People notes that this is a “total” break in royal tradition, as is the decision not to have bride’s family name represented in the design.